Last updated on July 15, 2019

 Don’t Forget: Transcripts!

 If you normally attend another college or university and you’re taking classes with us, we’ll need your most current transcripts from those other institutions.
 One of the primary reasons for this is because many courses have prerequisites that must be met before you can register.
-Your transcripts are the main way we find out if you’ve taken those prerequisites elsewhere before coming to DCCCD.
+Your transcripts are the main way we find out if you’ve taken those prerequisites elsewhere before coming to one of the colleges within DCCCD.

-Once we receive your transcript, it’ll need to be evaluated.
-Transcripts are evaluated by DCCCD Admissions/Registrar’s offices, and you will need to have your transcripts sent to the college you plan to attend.
-The length of time for transcript evaluation varies depending on when your transcript is received, the length of the transcript and when it’s received.
+Once we receive your transcripts, they’ll need to be evaluated by your college’s Admissions/Registrar’s Office, so you will need to have them sent to the college you plan to attend.
+The length of time for transcript evaluation varies depending on when your transcript is received and the length of the transcript.
 Transcripts are evaluated on a first-come, first-served basis.
 (Still have questions about transcripts?
 Check out some of our frequently asked questions about transcripts and evaluation.)